 Making an entrance

 The hallway is often one of the most neglected areas in your home.
-It becomes a dumping ground for coats, shoes, post, keys and all other general items.
+It becomes a dumping ground for coats, shoes, posts, keys and all other general items.
 But, as it’s the first room you, and your guests, see upon entering the house, it’s an area worth investing some time and thought in, no matter how little space you’ve got to work with.

 Follow our hallway tips below, and we promise your hallway will become an entrance to behold.